mrcnski/believeobey.live/_posts/2024-11-12-who-is-the-son.md

 text="But you, Bethlehem Ephrathah, being small among the clans of Judah, out of you one will come out to me who is to be ruler in Israel; **whose goings out are from of old, from ancient times**." verse="Micah 5:2" caption=bethlehem
 %}

+{% include verse.html
+text="Father, I desire that they also whom you have given me be with me where I am, that they may see my glory which you have given me, for you loved me **before the foundation of the world**." verse="John 17:24"
+%}

 ## Is The Son God?